EU Licensed4.8/5

 Frequently Asked Questions

-Can I use Trimovate Cream on my face?
+Can I use Trimovate on my face?

-Is Trimovate Cream safe in pregnancy?
+Is Trimovate safe for children?

 Dr. Ross Elledge